 “I don’t like it, Darcey Isabella.
 Too much temptation for him.
 Do you know how torturous it is for a man to sleep beside a woman, and not be able to touch her?”
 Travis paced back and forth on the porch, the snow falling at blizzard pace.

 “It works for us, Daddy.
 He’s never seen me out of my clothes.
 All of the mystery is still there for both of us.
-Yes, it would have been more ideal with a third bedroom, but Kevin has been fair to us.
+Yes, it would have been better with a third bedroom, but Kevin has been fair to us.
 I didn’t want to move, especially with his injury.”

 “That must have been painful.
 Smitty got hit like that a few years back.
 He sat out half a season, so I know it takes a while to heal up.
 But no more of this sharing a bed.
 You can sleep on the floor tonight out in the living room with the family, and he can stay in the loft when you come back home.”
 Travis was not going to have his unmarried daughter sleeping with her boyfriend under his roof.